polyaxon/polyaxon/site/docs/automation/optimization-engine/index.md

 and requires to efficiently search the space of possible hyperparameters as well as how to manage, schedule, and monitor a large set of experiments for hyperparameter tuning,

-The way Polyaxon performs hyperparameters tuning is by providing a selection of customizable search algorithms.
+The way Polyaxon performs hyperparameter tuning is by providing a selection of customizable search algorithms.
 Polyaxon supports both simple approaches such as `random search` and `grid search`, and provides a simple interface for advanced approaches, such as `Hyperband` and `Bayesian Optimization`, it also integrates with tools such as `Hyperopt`, and provides an interface fo running custom iterative processes.